federgraph/fleetrace-help-en/blog/cayman-theme-mods.md

 # About theme modifications

-## Heading Color
+## Headings Color

-I am still playing with the **Cayman** theme and have just updated the color for the sass variable `section-headings-color`, did you notice?
+I played with the [Cayman](https://pages-themes.github.io/cayman/) theme and updated the color for `section-headings-color`.
+It used to be green.

 ```css
 ---